gravitational/teleport/rfd/0144-client-tools-updates.md

 [...]
 ```

+All archive downloads are targeted to the `cdn.teleport.dev` endpoint and depend
+on the operating system, platform, and edition.
+Where edition must be identified
+by the original client tools binary, URL pattern:
+`https://cdn.teleport.dev/teleport-{, ent-}v15.3.0-{linux, darwin, windows}-{amd64,arm64,arm,386}-{fips-}bin.tar.gz`

 An environment variable `TELEPORT_TOOLS_VERSION` will be introduced that can be
 `X.Y.Z` (use specific semver version) or `off` (do not update).
 This
 environment variable can be used as a emergency workaround for a known issue,